Azure/azure-sdk-for-js/sdk/test-utils/recorder/GUIDELINES.md

   const tmr = recorder.newDate("tmr");
   ```

-- When `recorder.stop()` is called for a test, we save that unique information corresponding to the test run along with the test recording in the `record` mode.
+- When `await recorder.stop()` is called for a test, we save that unique information corresponding to the test run along with the test recording in the `record` mode.

 - In `playback` mode, the saved unique information is pulled out from the existing recording in order to replay the http requests.